 We can get just about anything we want in life by “think even harder”.
-This is significantly different than trying to get what we want by “working” hard.
+This is significantly different from trying to get what we want by “working” hard.

 Since this is true, how do you think hard?

 This is an interesting question, isn’t it?
-The reason why is because we don’t know how to do it.
-This is because we learned how to think hard in school but the skill was never labeled.
+The reason why is that we don’t know how to do it.
+This is because we learned how to think hard in school, but the skill was never labeled.
 It was never practiced with intention.
-Thinking hard just happened when we needed it for a class, and sadly we didn’t learn to cultivate this skill because it was usually for subjects we didn’t enjoy (like chemistry).
+Thinking hard just happened when we needed it for a class, and because it was usually for subjects we didn't enjoy (like chemistry), we didn't learn to develop this skill.

 So, I thought I would share an approach you can use to learn to think hard.
 This is what I do when I’m trying to solve a problem or make faster progress towards an important goal.